fersolerv/Bimanual-Manipulation/README.md

 # Bimanual-Manipulation

-Project to manipale objects using a dual-arm robot
+Project to manipulate objects using a dual-arm robot